Every0ne/zeroSlider/README.md

 - random start,
 - try to make it animate backwards,
 - support for more states of animation,
-- make a proper landing page with example CSS transition classes.
+- make a proper landing page with example CSS transition classes,
+- tidy up the code.